toke82/toke82/README.md

 <br/>

-- 🌱 I’m currently learning more about defi,smart contracts.
+- 🌱 I’m currently learning more about defi and smart contracts.

 - 🔭 Looking for new challenges in startups or in web3 - blockchain ecosystems